 Many times two organs of similar density are so close to each other that they form a "silhouette-sign" that appears as only a single structure thereby complicating radiographic interpretation.
 Other radiographic modalities can be utilized to isolate and thereby identify each individual structure: A barium series, Computer Aided Tomography (CAT) Scan, or Magnetic Resonance Imaging (MRI).
 An x-ray machine can produce survey radiographic films and the films of a barium series, whereas specialized equipment is required to produce a CAT scan or MRI film.

 June, 2005 - Dr. Nemetz working together with Eklin systems over a six month period developed the first fully digital radiographic (DR) system with the necessary high definition parameters to make digital radiology a reality for avian medicine.
 The digital cassette used is the same high definition unit used in human mammography centers.
 The computer interface was custom designed and built for use in The BIRD Clinic.
 Installation alone took 14 hours!
-After the installation, new techniques were developed with the help of a Board Certified Veterinary Radiologist and Dr. Nemetz's knowledge of avian anatomy and disease.

 Along with better diagnostic capacity it is safer for the patient because anesthesia time is reduced by 75% and the "development" of the digital film takes less than 3 seconds compared to over 5 minutes using conventional film techniques.
 This speed difference reduces the number of retakes necessary to obtain proper diagnostic films thereby providing a superior as well as safer procedure for all of our avian patients.
+Even in cases presented in critical condition we can get digital radiographs safely and efficiently.